-When you make home-cultured sour cream you may have a few ideas in your head of how you’re going to use it.
+When you make home-cultured sour cream you may have a few ideas in your mind of how you’re going to use it.
 On top of tacos, salads, or soups for instance.

 It makes a delicious topping to just about anything and when it is properly cultured it also adds some enzymes and probiotics.
 But what if you have extra sour cream that needs to be used up or you simply would like to find more ways to incorporate this rich cultured dairy product?